danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

     It can be total or local and determines wether to use the total magnetic moment from the atom or just spin moment of the selected shells or orbitals.
 It is used for the Uppsala and Vampire input files.

+savegrogupy, *by default False*
+    If True the grogupy output file is saved, which can be reloaded later.

 savemagnopy, *by default False*
     If True the magnopy input file is saved.